Poveii/Poveii/README.md

 # 👋 Hi, I'm Poveii!

-- 🌱 I'm learning HTML, CSS and Javascript.
+- 🌱 I'm learning and improving HTML, CSS and Javascript.

+- 🎯 My goal is get a job to help my family.

-- 💻 I made some projects that you can see here on my Github
+- 💻 I made some projects that you can see here on my Github, like:
+  * <a href="https://github.com/Poveii/21DiasdeCodigo" target="_blank" rel="noreferrer noopener">Twenty-One days coding</a>
+  * <a href="https://github.com/Poveii/dev-gamer" target="_blank" rel="noreferrer noopener">Dev Gamer</a>
+  * <a href="https://github.com/Poveii/devlinks" target="_blank" rel="noreferrer noopener">DevLinks</a>

 ## 🌎 Where you can contact me: